keshavbhandary/stuff/travel/Alaska.md

   https://www.alaska.org/detail/aurora-pointe-activity-center
   Witnessing the colorful, dramatic Northern Lights is an iconic Alaskan winter experience.
 Look for the lights at the Aurora Pointe Activity Center, just **15 minutes from downtown Fairbanks**—it’s a fun and informative way to enjoy this very unique natural phenomenon.

+  Also check for any spots near Anchorage, to view the Northern lights: https://www.alaska.org/advice/best-northern-lights-viewing-spots-near-anchorage

 # Visiting Denali
   https://www.nps.gov/dena/planyourvisit/visiting-denali.htm